mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 If you need to explicitly set the stack size, do so using `ulimit -s` before starting MaxScale.

+### `session_rebalance_threshold`

+This parameter controls at which point MaxScale should start moving load from one worker thread to another, if the load of the threads is different.
+The value should be a percentage, that is, an integer between 0 and 100, and it is interpreted as follows.

+If the load of a particular thread is larger than the average load by as many percentage points as specified, then MaxScale will start moving sessions from that thread to other threads.

+If the load of a particular thread is smaller than the average load by as many percentage points as specified, then MaxScale will start moving sessions from other threads to that thread.

+The default value is 0, which means that no rebalancing will occur.

 ### `auth_connect_timeout`

 The connection timeout in seconds for the MySQL connections to the backend